 How to choose a notary

 There are different types of wills in Quebec, the most common type being a notarial will.
-A notarial will has to be executed by a notary, which is a professional who is licensed by the Chambres des Notaires in Quebec and therefore has the power to draft and execute wills.
+A notarial will has to be executed by a notary or lawyer, which is a professional who is licensed by the Chambres des Notaires in Quebec and therefore has the power to draft and execute wills.
 Notarial wills are not subject to probate.

 Can I choose the same person for multiple roles in my estate plan?